 Psychedelic substances have an incredibly long but largely ignored history.
 In the course of that history, it has been noted that psychedelics are not a means of enjoyment or recreation, nor do they lead anyone towards “superhumanity”.
 They merely mean rediscovering our untapped potential.
 Undoubtedly, they are a kind of magic potion, and after decades of being banned, they have made a comeback in the treatment of psychiatric disorders such as depression, anxiety, and addiction.

 There is no reason to demonise psychedelics

 Amazingly, psychedelics are likely to reveal more about us than traditional scientific research could ever have believed.
 They also contradict much of what we regard as cultural achievements.
-This is hardly surprising, because the research has also shown that psychedelic experiences are linked to mystical experiences.
+This is hardly surprising because the research has also shown that psychedelic experiences are linked to mystical experiences.
 It would seem clear that psychedelics confirm the existence of a human inherited growth disorder.
-They do this by momentarily altering consciousness to match the psyche that existed a few million years before man fully emerged.
+They do this by momentarily altering consciousness to match the psyche that existed a few million years before the modern human fully emerged.

 But not for adolescent

 The function of the altering of consciousness is to stop the growing up process.
 If it happens too early, growth may be disrupted.
 Psychedelics show that the image given by the senses is neither unambiguous nor without problems.
 A child interprets what he sees.
 We have come to realise that humans have no direct perception, but that all conscious perception is always the result of processing within the mind.
 We regard this as an indication of our quality and superiority.
 For us, it is hard to see, and perhaps even harder to believe, that what we praise as higher humanity, is merely a fault.